 Win Rate = (Deals Won ÷ Qualified Opportunities) × 100

 Let’s say your team closed 50 deals last quarter and had 1,000 total leads.
-That gives you a:
+That gives you:

 Now let’s say that, out of those 1,000 leads, only 200 were qualified opportunities.
 Using that number:

-So, while your close rate might look low at 5%, your win rate tells a very different story.
+So, while your close rate might look low at 5 percent, your win rate tells a very different story.
 Your reps are actually closing 1 out of every 4 qualified deals, which is a strong indicator of solid sales execution.

 For RevOps and sales leaders, win rate is one of the most telling metrics.
 It gives a clear signal of how well your team is executing when it counts, helping you forecast more accurately, identify coaching opportunities, and double down on what’s working in your sales process.